curioustheory/fx-example/README.md

 # py-forex
-A simple end-to-end forex prediction example
+A simple end-to-end forex prediction example using Linear Regression

 This project is built using python 3.5.2